ByteRookie/AGS_Service/README.md

 * **Sources** – static list of available sources for the AGS Media Player.
 Mark one entry with `source_default: true` to use when no other source is selected.
 * **schedule_entity** – follow another entity's state. `on_state`/`off_state` default to `on`/`off`; `schedule_override` defaults to `false`.
 * **homekit_player**, **create_sensors**, **default_on**, **static_name**, **disable_Tv_Source**, and **interval_sync** are optional tweaks.
 See example for placement.
-* If `schedule_override` is enabled, AGS turns off once whenever the schedule switches to its off state but can be manually re-enabled until the schedule turns back on.
+* If `schedule_override` is enabled, AGS turns off once whenever the schedule switches to its off state but leaves the current state unchanged when the schedule turns back on.

 HomeKit does not handle the AGS player's dynamically changing name and TV source list.
 If you plan to expose the player to HomeKit either specify ``homekit_player`` so a dedicated media player with a static name is created, or enable ``static_name`` and set ``disable_Tv_Source: true`` to keep the main player's name and source list constant.